Meet the Team

 Executive Director of Outreach

-Bhavini Pandey is a sophomore at the Middlesex County Academy for Science, Mathematics, and Engineering Technologies.
+Bhavini Pandey is a junior at the Middlesex County Academy for Science, Mathematics, and Engineering Technologies.
 She is interested in computer science, artificial intelligence, research, and data science.
 Bhavini is a part of many STEM organizations, such as Bit by Bit (where she is an ambassador), which help to bring more female representation in STEM fields.
 She has also worked on multiple artificial intelligence and coding projects, including a COVID-19 mortality rate predictor.
 In addition, Bhavini has taken many accelerated courses in the STEM field.
 She has attended as well as conducted coding workshops, and especially enjoys working with and teaching kids, which she has done through organizations such as STEMninjas and Bit by Bit.
 In her free time, Bhavini enjoys singing Indian Classical music as well as Choral music, painting, reading, coding, and playing the piano.

 Haoran (Sara) Li